UPDATED November 10, 2020

 - We have increased the number of hand washing and sanitizing stations throughout the aquarium

-- The HVAC system has been upgraded throughout the the Hall of Fishes.
+- The HVAC system has been upgraded throughout the the interior sections of the aquarium.

 Why do I have to wear a face covering during my visit?

-In compliance with state requirements and county public health guidelines, all staff and guests — ages two and older — will be required to wear face coverings while at the aquarium (both inside and out).
+In compliance with UC San Diego policy as well as state requirements, all staff and guests — ages two and older — will be required to wear face coverings while at the aquarium (both inside and out).
 Children under two years of age are not required to wear a face covering.
 Face coverings must cover both the nose and mouth at all times.

 What if I have a medical or mental health condition, or disability that prevents me from wearing a face covering?